The Hoyas put a trio of times among the top 10

 2016 Penn Relays - Saturday, April 30 Franklin Field | Philadelphia, Pa.

-In her time on the Hilltop, Culley has coached 10 student-athletes to 24 All-America honors in eight different events.
-Under her tutelage, the Hoyas have tallied 14 total BIG EAST event titles (9 individual, 5 relay) and the Hoya women captured the team title at the 2014 BIG EAST Cross Country Championships.
-The Georgetown women have recorded two top-10 finishes nationally during Culley’s tenure, a fourth-place finish at the 2014 NCAA Cross Country Championships and a ninth-place showing at the 2016 NCAA Indoor Track & Field Championships.
+Prior to taking over as director, Culley coached 10 student-athletes to 24 All-America honors in eight different events.
+As an assistant, Culley helped Georgetown win 14 total BIG EAST event titles (9 individual, 5 relay) and the Hoya women captured the team title at the 2014 BIG EAST Cross Country Championships.
+The Georgetown women recorded a pair of top-10 national finishes during her stint as an assistant: a fourth-place finish at the 2014 NCAA Cross Country Championships and a ninth-place showing at the 2016 NCAA Indoor Track & Field Championships.

 The 2015-16 season proved to be a standout among a tradition of success as the GU women won the distance medley relay (DMR) at the 2016 NCAA Indoor Track & Field Championships, the first NCAA event title for the program since 2012.
 Later in the year, the women won the Penn Relays DMR title, becoming just the fourth team in history to complete the DMR double in the same calendar year.
 The Blue & Gray also won the Penn Relays 4x800-meter relay, taking home two Championship of America wheels for just the second time in program history.